AlphanAksoyoglu/vaultwarden-rpi/README.md

 ### Tailscale Fields

-If you want to use tailscale as a VPN service so that you can connect to your Vaultwarden instance remotely, you will need to register an account on Tailscale and add all devices you want to be in your tailscale network in there.
+If you want to use tailscale as a VPN service so that you can connect to your Vaultwarden instance remotely, you will need to register an account on Tailscale and add all devices you want to be in your Tailscale network in there.

 Go to [tailscale.com](https://tailscale.com/) and create an account.
-At this point, register a device on your tailscale network, e.g, your laptop computer which needs remote access to your Vaultwarden.
+At this point, register a device on your tailscale network, e.g, your laptop computer which needs remote access to your Vaultwarden Service.

-In the machines, section you should see the device you registered in the tailscale network.
+In the machines section you should now see the device you registered in the Tailscale network.

 The installer will setup tailscale for our deployment automatically, but it will need an authorization key.

-Go to Settings -> Keys -> Generate auth key, with these settings:
+Go to **Settings -> Keys -> Generate Auth Key**

+Generate an Auth Key with these settings:

 - Expiration: anything
 - Ephemeral: off